g-leech/argmin-gravitas/_posts/2017-10-21-table-conceptual-conversion.markdown

 published:  true

 summary:    Relating maths, metaphysics, & (OOP) programming, if you already know one.
-confidence: 90% that the main table are real commonalities.
+confidence: 90% that the first table are real commonalities.
 categories: philosophy
-importance: 4.
+importance: 4
-count:      400
+wordcount:      400
 ---